Introduction

 Greetings from the Worshipful Master

-I would first like to give honor to God from whom all blessing flow.
-I would like to thank the brothers of King Tyre for electing me as Worshipful Master for the 2021-2022 Masonic year.
-We have all endured a lot over the past year and together we have emerged stronger and more resilient as brothers and as a Lodge.
+First, giving honor to God from whom all blessing flow.
+I would like to thank the Brothers of King Tyre in electing me, again, as Worshipful Master for the 2024-2025 Masonic year.

 Interested in Becoming a Freemason?